Camping and travel restrictions and mandatory use of bear canisters

-Alsek/Kaskawulsh Grizzly Bear Protection Area (including the Alsek River);
+- Alsek/Kaskawulsh Grizzly Bear Protection Area (including the Alsek River);

-Upper Sheep-Bullion Plateau (1-night stay only); and
+- Upper Sheep-Bullion Plateau (1-night stay only); and

 Camping is prohibited within the following areas:

-Base of Goatherd Mountain;
+- Base of Goatherd Mountain;

-Lower Sheep-Bullion Plateau (April 1 – November 15); and
+- Lower Sheep-Bullion Plateau (April 1 – November 15); and

-Sockeye Lake and Sockeye Creek area (July 15 – October 30).
+- Sockeye Lake and Sockeye Creek area (July 15 – October 30).

-Travel in and on Sockeye Lake and Sockeye Creek (outlet stream flowing into Louise Lake) area is prohibited from July 15 –October 30.
+All travel in and on Sockeye Lake and Sockeye Creek (outlet stream flowing into Louise Lake) area is prohibited from July 15 –October 30.

-Use of personalized watercraft (including Sea-Doos, Wave Runners, JetSkis) is prohibited throughout Kluane National Park & Reserve.
+Use of personalized watercraft (including Sea-Doos, Wave Runners, and JetSkis) is prohibited throughout Kluane National Park & Reserve.

-Kathleen Lake Campground (when attractants are secured in a motor-vehicle, or one of the food lockers supplied in the campground); and
+- Kathleen Lake Campground (when attractants are secured in a motor-vehicle, or one of the food lockers supplied in the campground); and

-Mush Lake Backcountry Campsite (when attractants are secured in a motor-vehicle).
+- Mush Lake Backcountry Campsite (when attractants are secured in a motor-vehicle).

 For the purpose of this order, approved bear-resistant food containers are those products listed as certified by the Interagency Grizzly Bear Committee.
 Approved bear-resistant food containers are also available from the Park Visitor Centres, or by making prior arrangements by calling 867-634-7250.